Is the Coupon Business Model Valid?

 What Draws a Customer to a Couponing Website?

 The biggest draw for coupons is that e-commerce businesses seem to strongly encourage couponing.
-At almost every e-commerce website, you are provided with an option of entering a coupon code during checkout.
+At almost every e-commerce website, you are provided with the option to enter coupon codes during checkout.
 So, even if it had not occurred to you that you could use a coupon code, you are reminded of it.
 All you need to do is open up another browser window and search for a coupon.
-Usually, it is quite easy to locate a valid coupon and avail of an instant discount.
+Usually, it is quite easy to locate a valid coupon and an instant discount.

 How Does a Coupon Website Earn Money?